kingcars/mxr-stack-workshop/README.md

 });
 ```

-From here, we can define the `waiting` state:
+From here, we can define the aforementioned `waiting` state:

 ```javascript
 const homeMachine = Machine({